-Some ongoing projects for 2005 include:
+Some ongoing projects for 2007 include:

+- repairing the snack machine;

+- the next-generation UCC authentication system;

-- the OpenDispense software project:
+- the OpenDispense software project;

-- designing card readers to interface with the dispensing machines and the electronic

-- restarting the UCC newsletter.
-Murphy's Lore:
+- the UCC newsletter, Murphy's Lore;

-- electronic lockers:
+- electronic lockers;

-- · the Monorail; and
+- the Monorail; and

-- manv. manv more...
+- many, many more...

-More information on projects can be found on the web3.
+More information on projects can be found on the web.